-The BSE has assisted in expanding and boosting the country’s capital markets, comprising the commercial debt market.
-In addition to this, it has also helped develop the nation’s corporate sector to raise the required investment capital.
-The Bombay stock exchange is also Asia’s foremost stock exchange and comprises an equities trading outlet or platform for SMEs or small and medium enterprises.
-Moreover, the BSE has modified into procuring additional capital market services encompassing settlement, risk management, and clearing.
+The BSE has been instrumental in developing India’s capital markets, including the commercial debt market, and has played a crucial role in enabling the corporate sector to secure investment capital.
+It stands as Asia’s foremost stock exchange and offers an equities trading platform for SMEs (small and medium enterprises).
+Additionally, the BSE has expanded to provide various capital market services, including settlement, risk management, and clearing.

 What Is the National Stock Exchange of India?

-The National Stock Exchange of India Limited (NSE) is the largest monetary market in the country.
+The National Stock Exchange of India Limited (NSE), a key element in the Structure of Stock Exchanges In India and the Structure of the Indian Stock Market, stands as the largest financial market in the country.
 Established in 1992, the National Stock Exchange is also based in Mumbai.
 It has furthermore evolved into a refined, electronic market.
-In fact, the NSE has earned the fourth position in the world regarding equity trading volume.
+The NSE has earned the fourth position globally regarding equity trading volume.

-Even though it was founded in 1992, it wasn’t until two years later, in 1994, that the trading officially commenced with the takeoff of the cash market segment and wholesale debt market.
+Even though it was founded in 1992, it wasn’t until two years later, in 1994, that the trading officially commenced with the cash market segment and wholesale debt market takeoff.
 The National Stock Exchange was also the first exchange of the country to procure contemporary, entirely computerized electronic trading.
 It is also the largest private wide-area network in the country.

 The National Stock Exchange of India Limited was the first exchange in India to provide modern, fully automated electronic trading.
-It was originally set up by a committee or group of Indian financial institutions to generate better translucency to India’s capital market.
+It was initially set up by a committee or group of Indian financial institutions to generate better transparency in India’s capital market.

-The NSE performs transactions in the wholesale debt, equity, and derivative markets.
-One of the prominent offerings the NSE provides is the NIFTY 50 Index, which traces the nation’s biggest assets in the equity market.
+The NSE performs wholesale debt, equity, and derivative market transactions.
+One of the prominent offerings the NSE provides is the NIFTY 50 Index, which traces the nation’s most significant assets in the equity market.